carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.fmuladd.*``' intrinsic functions represent multiply-add expressions that can be fused if the code generator determines that the fused expression would be legal and efficient.
+The '``llvm.fmuladd.*``' intrinsic functions represent multiply-add expressions that can be fused if the code generator determines that (a) the target instruction set has support for a fused operation, and (b) that the fused operation is more efficient than the equivalent, separate pair of mul and add instructions.

 Arguments:
 """"""""""